-A bit over a year ago, the snow jammed between my saddle horn and zipper flew free as I climbed down from my saddle.
+A bit over a year and half ago, the snow jammed between my saddle horn and zipper flew free as I climbed down from my saddle.
 The winter’s first snow fell cold and soggy but I’d arrived.
 Mules Brick, Cracker and I had just ridden 198 days from western North Carolina to Triumph, Idaho.

 How I Got Here